Third of seven children, Beatrice Tanner was born on the 3 April 1879 to Samuel and Janette Tanner at Weston in Bath, Somerset.

 Her father was a coal merchant and a Justice of the Peace.
 Tanner trained as a nurse and, as an army reservist, was called up at the outbreak of war.
 Her wartime was spent in France, and she nursed in several hospitals, ambulance trains and hospital barges.
 For some months in 1914 and 1916 she kept a diary.
 Her diary is a wonderful mixture of snippets of daily life and information about the War.

-Image: Beatrice Jane Tanner (right).
-From Doors of Possibility: The Life of Dame Emmeline Tanner, 1876-1955
+Image: Beatrice Tanner (right) in uniform.
+Taken from Doors of Possibility: The Life of Dame Emmeline Tanner, 1876-1955.

 Before the war